patrickphat/fast-git/README.md

-# FastGit: No longer wait to git commit
+# FastGit: No longer wait to git push

+Why do we have spend too much time on `git add`, `git commit` and `git push` while we can use a single command `fgit push`
 ![img](static/fgit.gif)

 ## Installation